US Open: Laura Robson through as Heather Watson goes out

 Robson looked comfortable as she took the first set of her match against American qualifier Crawford, ranked 393 in the world, but had to come back from 3-0 down in the second.

-She kept her composure to force a tie-break, and recovered from going a mini-break down to set up the second-round clash with three-time US Open champion Clijsters, who is playing her final Grand Slam before retiring.
+She kept her composure to force a tie-break, and recovered from going a mini-break down to set up the who is playing her final Grand Slam before retiring.

 Robson told BBC Sport: "I would have been fine to play another set out there, but it's always nice to get it done in two, and try to keep as much energy for the next match as possible.